In 2012 the Montessori community celebrated 100 years of Montessori in New Zealand.

 Montessori in New Zealand – The Early Years

-Important people remained interested in Montessori and the New Zealand Prime Minister William Massey ordered a set of approved Montessori materials through the High Commissioner in London; however it was lost in a shipwreck and the arrival of a replacement set was delayed due to a shortage of shipping during World War 1.
-Children at Eastern Hutt School in 1920 were also photographed using Montessori activities on their desktops in 1920.
+Important people remained interested in Montessori, and New Zealand Prime Minister William Massey ordered a set of approved Montessori materials through the High Commissioner in London; however it was lost in a shipwreck, and the arrival of a replacement set was delayed due to a shortage of shipping during World War 1.
+Children at Eastern Hutt School in 1920 were also photographed using Montessori activities on their desktops in1920.

 Emily Blennerhasset travelled to Sydney in 1915 with two other teachers to observe at the Blackfriars School.
-She became principal of Wanganui Central Infant School and under her leadership Montessori continued to be used in the school for many years.
-However May (2012) notes that from 1922 annual reports to Parliament no longer referred to the Montessori method in Wanganui.
+She became the principal of Wanganui Central Infant School, and under her leadership, Montessori continued to be used in the school for many years.
+However, May (2012) notes that from 1922 annual reports to Parliament no longer referred to the Montessori method in Wanganui.
 This fading of interest in state primary schools in New Zealand was similar to the declining interest in Montessori observed in Europe and the United States in the 1920s.

-In New Zealand Montessori did not completely disappear but became part of the Catholic school system.
-Mary-Jane Shuker, in her PhD thesis, explains how an attempt was made to integrate Montessori into the Catholic school system in the late 1920s.
+In New Zealand, Montessori did not completely disappear but became part of the Catholic school system.
+In her PhD thesis, Mary-Jane Shuker explains how an attempt was made to integrate Montessori into the Catholic school system in the late 1920s.
 Mother Mary.
-St Domitille trained with Dr Montessori in Rome in 1925 and was given the task of establishing Montessori in the infant school of St Joseph’s Convent School.
-Several Catholic primary schools, including St Mary’s Catholic School in Lyttelton and Our Lady Star of the Sea in Sumner retained Montessori in their infant schools until the 1940s and1950s, however May (2012) points out that ‘‘there was little visibility of these endeavours or reference to them in mainstream commentary of the time’’ (p.87).
+St Domitille trained with Dr Montessori in Rome in 1925 and was tasked with establishing Montessori in the infant school of St Joseph’s Convent School.
+Several Catholic primary schools, including St Mary’s Catholic School in Lyttelton and Our Lady Star of the Sea in Sumner, retained Montessori in their infant schools until the 1940s and1950s, however, May (2012) points out that ‘‘there was little visibility of these endeavours or reference to them in the mainstream commentary of the time’’ (p.87).

 May, H. (2012.)
 I am five and I go to school; Early years schooling in New Zealand, 1900-2010.
 Dunedin, New Zealand: Otago University Press.